-I was the innovation keynote speaker this week for the St. Louis Safety Conference on the topic of safety inventions and I realized this is one of the most important industries for inventors.
+I was the innovation keynote speaker this week for the St. Louis Safety Conference on the topic of safety inventions.
+This is one of the most important industries for inventors.
 A great safety invention could save lives and ultimately change the world.

 Inventors often spot problems that other people miss.
-So safety professionals are in a unique position to know what those problems are and come up with solutions for them that will solve their own problems and solve safety problems for millions of people around the world.
+So safety professionals are in a unique position to know what those problems are and come up with solutions for them that will solve their own problems.
+And also solve safety problems for millions of people around the world.

 Many people would agree that the most important safety invention in history is the invention of sanitation.
-Clean water and waste removal has saved more lives than any other safety invention, and more than doubled our life expectancy.
+Clean water and waste removal has saved more lives than any other safety invention.
+It has more than doubled our life expectancy.

-As early as 300 BC Ancient Romans devised a system of aqueducts to provide some citizens fresh running water which was piped into homes and public fountains and baths.
+As early as 300 BC Ancient Romans devised a system of aqueducts to provide some citizens fresh running water.
+It was piped into homes and public fountains and baths.
 But the first septic tank wasn’t invented until 1860.

 One of the most important safety inventions in history is the three point seatbelt, invented by Nils Bohlin.
-The original seatbelt was invented to keep pilots in their gliders and the first patented seat belt was invented to keep tourists safe in taxis in New York City.
+The original seatbelt was invented to keep pilots in their gliders.
+The first patented seat belt was invented to keep tourists safe in taxis in New York City.
 Race car drivers were the first to wear seat belts to protect against serious injuries.

 The three-point seatbelt protects both the upper and lower body.
 Like many inventions, his seat belt design was both simple and effective, saving millions of lives.